 If you fall seriously behind on your credit card payments, exceed your credit limit, or your bank returns a card payment, the card issuer may increase your standard purchase APR to the penalty interest rate.
 The penalty rate (which may also be called the default rate) is the highest interest rate card issuers charge.

-Based on our data, the average retail credit card rate is 4.27 percentage points above the national average for all credit cards.
-Many retail credit card APRs are close to the 30% mark, even after the two rate decreases by the Federal Reserve (more on that below).
+Among the cards we include that are marketed to people with bad or fair credit are retail cards.
+Store cards are often easier to get than other cards, but they charge high interest rates.
+Our data found the average store credit card rate was 25.74%, which is 4.34 percentage points above the national average for all credit cards.
+Many store credit card APRs were close to the 30% mark, too, even after three rate decreases by the Federal Reserve (more on that below).